ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 And the idea here is that two theories enter and one theory leaves.
 One theory survives, but it doesn't win because there's another round coming.
 And so all of these nuances, they were just unfortunately missing from all the news coverage.
-And I understand that news likes to get people to read it and it likes to be sensational, but the missing aspect of the missing nuance really changes the meaning of what was presented.
+And I understand that news likes to get people to read it and it likes to be sensational, but the missing aspects, the missing nuance, really changes the meaning of what was presented.
 And that's actually a really big problem here.
 And why is this such a problem, you might ask?
 I'm getting myself all worked up here, right?